 Erimo Pig Farm, Hokkaido prefecture | Photos: Hokkaido Chuo Bokujyo Growing the non-residential market sector Wood use in non-residential construction offers a huge growth opportunity for Canadian and B.C. companies.
 A recent report by Canada Wood Japan found that 25 to 30 percent of total non-residential floor area in Japan could be built with wood.
-Increasing lumber use to this range from the current 10 percent market share would yield a net gain of 1.04 to 1.38 million m3 in annual structural wood demand.1 While wood holds an 8.5 percent share of overall nonresidential construction (by floor area), the share grows to 24.8 percent in the medical, elderly care and social welfare sub-sectors.
+Increasing lumber use to this segment could raise structural wood demand in Japan by as much as 1.4 million m3 annually.
+While wood holds an 8.3 percent share of overall non-residential construction (by floor area, 38 percent by number of buildings), the share has grown to 25 percent in the medical, elderly care and social welfare sub-sectors.
 Through an integrated R&D and promotions program, Canada Wood is focused on replicating successes of wooden market penetration in the elderly care and social welfare construction sectors, in other high market potential segments such as agricultural, hospitality and commercial buildings.

-Source: Beyond Housing: A Market Analysis of Timber Opportunities in Japanese Non-Residential Construction, May 2020 Demographic shifts influence markets As Japanese household formation evolves, the demand for housing is shifting towards smaller units and higher density projects.
-Multi-family construction makes up an estimated 55 percent of housing starts.
-The wood share of all residential starts over the 2010-2021 period was very strong, up 10 percent from the previous decade, reaching 58.6 percent in 2021.
+1 Source: Beyond Housing: A Market Analysis of Timber Opportunities in Japanese Non-Residential Construction, May 2020 Demographic shifts influence markets As Japanese household formation evolves, the demand for housing is shifting towards smaller units and higher density projects.
+Multi-family construction makes up an estimated 45 percent of housing starts.
+The wood share of all residential starts over the 2010-2022 period was very strong, up 10 percent from the previous decade, reaching 55.6 percent in 2022.
 Both 2x4 and post-and-beam multifamily construction have grown over this time frame.
 Performance-based fire code regulatory changes increasingly facilitate the use of wood-frame construction for mid-rise and tall wood construction, creating additional market opportunities for Canadian lumber and panel products.